vishalkumar957039/container/BUILDING.md

 # Building the project

-To build the Containerization package, your system needs either:
+To build the `container` project, your system needs either:

-- macOS 15 or newer and Xcode 17 beta.
+- macOS Sequoia 15 or newer and Xcode 17 beta.
-- macOS 16 Developer Preview.
+- macOS Developer Preview.

 ## Compile and test